Sometimes, lower back pain on the right side is caused by muscle pain. Other times, the pain has nothing to do with the back at all.

 If you have any of symptoms of appendicitis, get immediate medical help.
 If the appendix continues to swell it may eventually burst and spread its infected contents throughout the abdomen, creating a life-threatening situation.

 Conventional treatment consists of surgical removal of the appendix.
 This is called an appendectomy, and it can be done via minimally invasive laparoscopic surgery in uncomplicated cases.
 In some cases, it may be possible to treat appendicitis with antibiotics alone, meaning you may not need surgery.
-In one study, nearly three quarters of people who received antibiotics for their appendicitis did not require a later appendectomy.
+In one study, nearly of people who received antibiotics for their appendicitis did not require a later appendectomy.

 There are some causes unique to women.